edgelesssys/contrast/docs/docs/architecture/attestation.md

 # Attestation in Contrast

 This document describes the attestation architecture of Contrast, adhering to the definitions of Remote ATtestation procedureS (RATS) in [RFC 9334](https://www.rfc-editor.org/rfc/rfc9334.html).
+The following gives a detailed description of Contrast's attestation architecture.
+At the end of this document, we included an [FAQ](#frequently-asked-questions-about-attestation-in-contrast) that answers the most common questions regarding attestation in hindsight of the [security benefits](../basics/security-benefits.md).

 ## Attestation Architecture
 Contrast integrates with the RATS architecture, leveraging their definition of roles and processes including *Attesters*, *Verifiers*, and *Relying Parties*.